icuter/jsql-docs/quickstart.md

     List<Map<String, Object>> list = dataSource.select().from("table").where().eq("name", "jsql").execQuery(executor);
 }
 ```
-> **Suggestion**: JSQLDataSource is singleton for each url/username
+> **Suggestion**: JSQLDataSource is singleton for each url and username

-Verbosely you can also using Connection and JdbcExecutor to execute Builder, but we don't recommend
+*NOT* recommended way that you can also using Connection and JdbcExecutor to execute Builder

 ```java
 JSQLDataSource dataSource = new JSQLDataSource("url", "username", "password");